amidos2006/Mario-AI-Framework/README.md

 - ~~Better way to check the observation grid Using TileType and SpriteType~~
 - ~~Adding event history for the game and agent to MarioResults~~
 - ~~Modifying the original Mario levels to include more details~~
+- ~~Adding Punishing Model to the Engine where the player dies when certain basic event fires~~
+- Allowing the punishing model to tackle more complex events that need to be infered
 - Adapt more agents to the new Mario-Framework
 - Adapt more level generator to the new Mario-Framework
 - Add more stats to MarioResult class similar to Gameplay Metrics